Target Black Friday 2019 deals: iPad and Samsung TV discounts

-Target's Black Friday deals arrived early for 2019, with many discounts available now.
+Target rang in the Black Friday deals early for 2019, with many discounts available now.
 Target's Black Friday ad came out a while ago, and well-organized shoppers have already gotten a jump on the deep holiday discounts.
 Scroll down the page to see which Target deals you can snag now and which are still to come with only three days to go until Black Friday.
 Early Black Friday doorbuster deals from Costco, Amazon, Dell and Walmart are awesome so far, but Target is holding its own with a lineup of fantastic deals and steep discounts on tech.

 In the current Target Black Friday lineup there are huge savings on iPad Pro and Samsung's 65-inch Smart 4K UHD TV, with even more rewards for Target Circle and Target RedCard holders.
 Combining all those savings, a Target gift could be a great option these holidays, so we'll keep an eye on all of these and other deals to help you save as we get closer to Black Friday.